 Working with the Support of Others

-As a result of ongoing trauma therapy and approaches I’ve tried, I have incorporated a number of practices and tools into my daily routine.
-These have helped improve my symptoms of chronic fatigue, IBS, and asthma as a result of healing old trauma patterns and reducing my own perception of threat.
+I have incorporated a number of practices and tools into my daily routine following years of working with my chronic illness.
+These have helped improve my symptoms of chronic fatigue, IBS, and asthma as a result of healing old patterns and reducing the perception of threat in my own system.

 Include the Body